YuzheGu/Speech-Transcriber-with-RevAI/README.md

 2. Python >= 3.7.
 We recommend installing [miniconda](https://docs.conda.io/projects/miniconda/en/latest/) if Python it is not installed on your computer.

-3. Familiarity with using the command line tool: Check [command line tools tutorial](https://www.codecademy.com/article/command-line-commands) for instructions.
+3. Familiarity with using the command line: Check [command line tools tutorial](https://www.codecademy.com/article/command-line-commands) for instructions.

+4. Audio file formats supported by STR: .wav, .mp3, .ogg, .opus, .flac, and .webm.

 <br/><br/>